toddaustin/kc-style-guide/README.md

 # kc-style-guide

-Style guides for writing HTML, CSS, Javascript, and PHP for the Knowledge Center.
+Coding style guides for writing HTML, CSS, Javascript, and PHP for the Knowledge Center.